Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 There is another intuitive interpretation of the one-sidedness of the test, as we have already anticipated in Section \ref{2.2}.
 The $C(\alpha)$ test $Z_{n}$, constructed from the second-order score for $\xi$, exploits information of the curvature of the log-likelihood function.
-Since at $\xi=\xi_{0}$, the gradient of the log-likelihood function with respect to $\xi$ is always zero, it depends on the sign of the second-order derivative to determine whether the null point is a local maxima or a local minima.
-Only positive value of $Z_{n}$ indicates the null point as a local minima of the log-likelihood function, leading to a rejection of the null hypothesis.
-As $n \to \infty$, due to normality of $Z_{n}$, only half the time we get the "correct" curvature allowing us to reject the null. \\
+Since at $\xi=\xi_{0}$, the gradient of the log-likelihood function with respect to $\xi$ is always zero, it depends on the sign of the second-order derivative to determine whether the null point is a local maximum or a local minimum.
+Only positive values of $Z_{n}$ indicates the null point as a local minimum of the log-likelihood function, leading to a rejection of the null hypothesis.
+As $n \to \infty$, due to normality of $Z_{n}$, only half the time we get the "correct" curvature allowing us to reject the null.
+In the simulation exercise in Section \ref{4}, we show that paying attention to this one-sided feature in the decision rule gives more power on testing for parameter heterogeneity. \\

-In our random parameter model, one could of course also consider a likelihood ratio test as an alternative testing strategy for heterogeneity.
+For the random parameter model, one could of course also consider a likelihood ratio test as an alternative testing strategy for heterogeneity.
 Among many others, \citeasnoun{Chenetal01} considers a modified likelihood ratio test for homogeneity in finite mixture models, which is very close to the setup we consider in this paper.
 They also obtain a mixture of $\chi^{2}$ asymptotics for their likelihood ratio test statistics.
-The modified LRT can be viewed as an asymptotically equivalent testing procedure in finite mixture models to the $C(\alpha)$ test considered here.
+Their modified LRT can be viewed as an asymptotically equivalent testing procedure in mixture models to the $C(\alpha)$ test considered here.
 The latter, however, inheriting the nice feature of the score test, is much easier to compute.
 Furthermore, the $C(\alpha)$ test statistics does not depend on the specification of $F$ as long as the moment conditions are satisfied.
 This can be viewed as a merit of the test because it has power for a large class of alternative models.
-On the other hand, it can also be viewed as its disadvantage because rejecting the hypothesis does not provide information on what plausible alternative might be. \\
+On the other hand, it can also be viewed as its disadvantage because rejecting the hypothesis does not provide information on what plausible alternatives might be.
+Comparison between the general LR test for mixture models and the $C(\alpha)$ test is considered in \citeasnoun{GKS}. \\